Tonsillectomy +/- adenoidectomy post-operative nursing management

 • No nausea or vomiting and tolerating oral intake (e.g., icy pole or apple juice)

-• Parents have collected medications from pharmacy to go home (paracetamol, ibuprofen or celecoxib, and script for oxycodone or tramadol) and are confident with administration
+• Parents have collected medications from pharmacy to go home (paracetamol, ibuprofen or celecoxib, and script for oxycodone) and are confident with administration

 • Postoperative T&A education completed

-• ENT CNC or Wallaby CNC has reviewed patient and met family to discuss regarding their wallaby admission as per the protocol & plans for home visits.
+• ENT CNC or Wallaby CNC (if applicable) has reviewed patient to discuss the protocol.

-• Family provided with oximeter for first night at home and oximetry education package including the flowsheet for management of overnight desaturation, a patient oximetry record sheet and a food and fluid chart for the families to fill out.
+• If applicable - Family provided with oximeter for first night at home and oximetry education package including the flowsheet for management of overnight desaturation, a patient oximetry record sheet and a food and fluid chart for the families to fill out.
+(Oximeter alarm limits set: Low SpO2 alarm to be set at 90%, high HR 200, low HR 50)

 Companion Documents